Ashab111/pafka/README.md

 Pafka is developed by MemArk (https://memark.io/), which is a technical community focusing on empowering modern memory architecture evolution and its application optimization.
 MemArk is led by 4Paradigm (https://www.4paradigm.com/) and other sponsors (such as Intel).

-- Chatting: For any feedback, suggestions, issues, and anythings about using Pafka, you can join our interactive discussion channel at Slack [#pafka-help](https://join.slack.com/t/memarkworkspace/shared_invite/zt-o1wa5wqt-euKxFgyrUUrQCqJ4rE0oPw)
+- Chatting: For any feedback, suggestions, issues, and anything about using Pafka, you can join our interactive discussion channel at Slack [#pafka-help](https://join.slack.com/t/memarkworkspace/shared_invite/zt-o1wa5wqt-euKxFgyrUUrQCqJ4rE0oPw)
-- Development dicussion: If you would like to report a bug, please use the GitHub Issues; if you would like to propose a new feature, or would like to start a pull request, please use the GitHub Discussions, and our developers will respond promptly.
+- Development discussion: If you would like to report a bug, please use the GitHub Issues; if you would like to propose a new feature, or would like to start a pull request, please use the GitHub Discussions, and our developers will respond promptly.
 - Forum (Chinese): https://discuss.memark.io/

 You can also contact the authors directly for any feedback: